Erik-Romero/UniLink-documentation/docs/6Screens/3_home-screen.md

 - `react-native`: A library for building mobile applications using React Native.
 - `react-native-paper`: A library that provides components and theming for React Native apps.

+Therefore we will need to import them all as so:

 ```js
 import React,{ useState, useEffect } from 'react';
 import { View, StyleSheet, StatusBar, ActivityIndicator,} from 'react-native';